 PROVISION HOUSE BILL SENATE PLAN EXCISE TAX ON EXECUTIVE COMPENSATION A tax-exempt organization would be subject to a 20- percent excise tax on compensation in excess of \$1 million paid to any of its five highest paid employees.
 See House Bill FOREIGN-DERIVED INTANGIBLE INCOME Not in House Bill A new deduction equal to 37.5% of foreign-derived intangible income appears to be create a 12.5% effective U.S. tax rate for non-routine earnings attributable to export sales and services.
 HYBRID PAYMENT DEDUCTION LIMIT Not in House Bill New hybrid transaction rules (ala the BEPS initiative): deductions may be disallowed for interest and royalty payments to related parties where the recipient is not subject to local tax on the corresponding income.
 DEFINITION OF IP AMENDED (OUTBOUND) Not in House Bill The definition of intangible property for purposes of outbound transfers of IP is expanded to include workforce in place, goodwill, and going concern value.
-INBOUND TRANSFER OF IP FROM A CFC Not in House Bill Foreign-held IP may be distributed to a US parent with little or no U.S. tax.
+INBOUND TRANSFERS OF IP FROM A CFC Not in House Bill Foreign-held IP may be distributed to a US parent with little or no U.S. tax.
 The amount of the distribution would be determined by reference to adjusted basis, rather than fair market value, with the U.S. parent taking over the tax basis the CFC had in the IP.
+G/L ON SALE OR EXCHANGE OF PARTNERSHIP TREATED AS ECI Not in House Bill A foreign partner would have effectively connected income from the sale of interest in a U.S. partnership to the extent the gain is attributed to U.S. trade or business assets of the partnership (would overrule 'Grecian Magnesite' decision).